The Administrative Structure of the Diocese

 THE DIOCESAN ASSEMBLY

-Following the standard practices outlined in the Statutes of the ROCOR, a Diocesan Assembly comprised of both clergy and laity plays a role in the organisation and administration of Diocesan life, including receiving reports on activities throughout the Diocese by its hierarchy, clergy and officers, and reflecting prayerfully on its missionary and pastoral labours.
+Following the standard practices of the Church Abroad, a Diocesan Assembly comprised of both clergy and laity plays a role in the organisation and administration of Diocesan life, including receiving reports on activities throughout the Diocese by its hierarchy, clergy and officers, and reflecting prayerfully on its missionary and pastoral labours.
 It also, with the blessing of the Hierarchy, elects members of the Diocesan Council.
 The chairman of the Assembly is the Diocesan Bishop.

 THE DIOCESAN COUNCIL